 1 Introduction

-During the November 2014 meeting of WP 5B, four channelling plans for the VHF date exchange system (VDES) concept have been considered, taken from input contributions from the International Association of Lighthouse Authorities (IALA), a multi-country European group, Canada and China.
-The channel plans are similar in that they use the same group of VHF maritime Appendix 18 channels, and they are different in the exact way that the channels are used.
-Each plan has its unique merits and limitations, and the agreed criteria for comparing the plans are included in Table 1.
+Four channel plans for the VHF data exchange system (VDES) concept have been considered, taken from input contributions from the International Association of Lighthouse Authorities (IALA), a multi-country European group, Canada China and Russia.
+The channel plans are similar in that they use the same group of VHF maritime Appendix 18 channels, however they are different in the exact way that the channels are used.
+Plan B introduces channels for low power innovative AIS application causing a conflict with satellite down.
+Plan D introduces regional channels causing a conflict with the satellite up and down and removes the 50kHz spacing between the VDE and ASM channels.
+Each plan has its unique merits and limitations, and an agreed criteria for comparing the plans is included in Table 1.

 2 Channel Plans under consideration

 2.1 Channel plan A